 You can make bevel and miter cuts with the easy to adjust lever that can also set the cut depth.
 The GALAX PRO circular saw is safe to use with its motor housing and won’t start up without you unlocking it first with the safety button.
 There is a parallel guide to assist your cuts and an integrated dust buster to keep the path clear.

 Circular Saws Buyer’s Guide

-To ensure you get the right circular saws for your projects, our team has compiled a list of important features to want in the best circular saw.
+To ensure you get the right circular saws for your projects, our team has compiled a list of important features to want in the top saw.
 It’s more than the cut line and the material of the saw blade.
 You should also take into account the design of the saws, the motor power, and the type of cut you like.

-Corded or Cordless Saw?
+Corded or Cordless Circular Saw?

 Older battery powered options were inferior compared to the more conventional corded options and were outperformed in terms of speed and power at every turn.
 However, newer models have lithium ion batteries that last longer, are less heavy and won’t jam the blade.

 Brushless motors have a lot to do with the smooth operation, but we’ll talk about the its power in a bit.
 The lithium ion batteries are very efficient and can extend the hours you get out of your cordless circular saw.